 - High upfront cost.

-Storage tank water heaters are far more common than tankless water heaters.
+Storage tank water heaters are far more common than tankless.
 This type of water heater features an insulated tank that stores hot water until it’s needed.

 - Low upfront cost